jgarrow/build-week-boilerplate/README.md

       console.log("Invalid login: ", err);
   });
 ```

+In the `components` folder, a `PrivateRoute` component has been created.
+When you use this component, the syntax is the same as a normal `Route` component where you provide the `path` and the component to be rendered.
+The `PrivateRoute` checks to see if you have stored a `token` in localStorage.
+This assumes that you are also using the provided `axiosWithAuth` that receives a `token` and stores it in localStorage.

 Formik and Yup have also been added as dependencies for your convenience to use for creating your forms and adding form validation.
 Styled-components have been included as well.
 It is a common styling tool for Build Week projects at Lambda School since it is more widely known by students.